-- Does the role that executes the Period Close Checklist also have the ability to approve journal entries?
+- Does the role that executes the Period Close Checklist also have the ability to approve journal entries and include the permission

 If your answer is “yes” to all of the above questions, you most likely have a segregation of duties violation lurking.
 This series will teach you as a NetSuite Admin how to detect and fix this issue.
 For auditors, it will teach you how to uncover this situation during your next audit review of a NetSuite account.

 NetSuite is primarily a financial system.
 Good financial systems and processes require (auditable) controls.
 Auditors have the solemn obligation of periodically reviewing these controls and reporting any violations, possibly resulting in huge penalties.
 One of such possible violations is a Segregation of Duties (SoD; a.k.a.
 Separation of Duties) violation.

 Segregation of Duties (SoD)[I]Steven Bragg (December 16, 2020).
 Segregation of Duties Definition.
 Available at: https://www.accountingtools.com/articles/segregation-of-duties.html.
 [Accessed: January 28, 2021] is a basic control principle that requires “more than one person to complete certain key duties to prevent fraud and errors” [II]Reciprocity (July 2, 2020).
 What is Segregation of Duties in Auditing?
 Available at: https://reciprocitylabs.com/resources/what-is-segregation-of-duties-in-auditing/.
 [Accessed: January 28, 2021].
 NetSuite’s roles and permissions model, which we discussed in a previous article, provides a good foundation for implementing SoD controls.
 However, as you’ll see shortly, NetSuite could set you up for an SoD situation that is not so straightforward to fix.